iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 5. Using ngModel for Two Way and one way Binding to Populate Data in template Driven Forms
 6. NgModelGroup - Grouping the From Controls in template Driven Forms using ngModelGroup in angular
 7. setValue and patch Value for Populating Form Elements in the Template Driven form in Angular
+8. Get and Reset the form Data Controlls in the template Driven Forms in the Angular

 # Follow the Below Steps